-When prescribed for daily wear (frequent replacement), it is recommended that the lenses be discarded and replaced with a new lens each month.
-However, the Eye Care Professional is encouraged to determine an appropriate lens replacement schedule based upon the response of the patient.
+When prescribed for daily wear (frequent replacement), it is recommended that the lenses be discarded and replaced with a new lens every 2 weeks.
+However, the Eye Care Professional is encouraged to determine an appropriate replacement schedule based upon the response of the patient.